sait-lab/learn-git/git-branching.md

 ![remote-branches-1](./git-branching.assets/remote-branches-1.png)

 If you do some work on your local `main` branch, and, in the meantime, someone else pushes to `github.com` and updates its `main` branch, then your histories move forward differently.
-Also, as long as you stay out of contact with your `origin` server, your `origin/main` pointer doesn’t move.
+Also, as long as you stay out of contact with your `origin` server, your `origin/main` pointer doesn't move.

  ![remote-and-local-commits](./git-branching.assets/remote-and-local-commits.png)

 To synchronize your work with a given remote, you run a `git fetch <remote>` command (in our case, `git fetch origin`).
-This command looks up which server “origin” is (in this case, it’s `github.com`), fetches any data from it that you don’t yet have, and updates your local database, moving your `origin/main` pointer to its new, more up-to-date position.
+This command looks up which server "origin" is (in this case, it's `github.com`), fetches any data from it that you don't yet have, and updates your local database, moving your `origin/main` pointer to its new, more up-to-date position.

 ![remote-and-local-commits-fork](./git-branching.assets/remote-and-local-commits-fork.png)